-- Primary Standard: A substance that can be used directly to prepare a standard solution has a known formula, is obtained in pure form, has a relatively large molar mass and is stable over time.
-Sodium Carbonate and Oxalic acid are common primary standards. - End Point: The point during a reaction where an indicator changes colour to show that the reaction is complete. - Equivalence Point: The point during a reaction at which stoichiometric amounts of reactants have been reacted. - Experimental procedure: - A standard solution is prepared by first weighting the mass accurately then made up to the required volume in a volumetric flask bottom of meniscus on the line. - An aliquot is measured by a pipette which has been rinsed with the solution that goes in it, and is placed in a conical flask that has been pre-rinsed with distilled water.
-A few drops of a suitable indicator is added to the conical flask - The other solution is placed in a burette that has been pre-rinsed with the solution going in it. - The solution is released carefully from the burette into the conical flask until the end point is reached. - The initial and final burette readings are taken and the titre volume is calculated final initial volumes. - o This is repeated until 3 concordant titre volumes are obtained - □ Steps for minimizing errors: - Ensure bottom of meniscus is on the line for the volumetric flask and the pipette - o Read the burette from the bottom of the meniscus up to 2 dec pl. - Ensure that you are eye level with the equipment when reading volumes - Ensure that all glassware is rinsed correctly - Burette distilled water and final rinse with solution going in it. - Pipette distilled water and final rinse with solution going in it. - Conical flask distilled water only - Volumetric flask distilled water only - □ Choice of indicators
+- ind Point: The point during a reaction where an indicator changes colour to show that the reaction is complete. - Equivalence Point: The point during a reaction at which stoichiometric amounts of reactants have been reacted. - Experimental procedure: - A standard solution is prepared by first weighting the mass accurately then made up to the required volume in a volumetric flask - bottom of meniscus on the line. - An aliquot is measured by a pipette which has been rinsed with the solution that goes in it, and is placed in a conical flask that has been pre-rinsed with distilled water.
+A few drops of a suitable indicator is added to the conical flask - o The other solution is placed in a burette that has been pre-rinsed with the solution going in it. - o The solution is released carefully from the burette into the conical flask until the end point is reached. - o The initial and final burette readings are taken and the titre volume is calculated final initial volumes. - o This is repeated until 3 concordant titre volumes are obtained - Steps for minimizing errors: - o Ensure bottom of meniscus is on the line for the volumetric flask and the pipette - o Read the burette from the bottom of the meniscus up to 2 dec pl. - o Ensure that you are eye level with the equipment when reading volumes - o Ensure that all glassware is rinsed correctly - Burette distilled water and final rinse with solution going in it. - Pipette distilled water and final rinse with solution going in it. - Conical flask distilled water only - Volumetric flask distilled water only

+Choice of indicators